 This settings will force cleanup of all historical data from [etl] and [reporting] tables.

-→ In order to increase cleanup performance and avoid significant transaction log growth we strongly recommend switching the database recovery mode to SIMPLE before executing data cleanup.
+In order to increase cleanup performance and avoid significant transaction log growth we strongly recommend switch database recovery mode to SIMPLE before executing data cleanup.

 Executing Data Cleanup

-By default DataCleanup is included into the integration job [Reporting].[usp_DataLoader] stored procedure.
-You do not need execute or schedule data cleanup manually.
+By default DataCleanup is included into integration job [Reporting].[usp_DataLoader] stored procedure.
+And you do not need execute or schedule data cleanup manually.

 Disabling Data Cleanup

 For custom purposes you may need disable cleanup steps of the DataLoader and execute them manually.
 To achieve this update [IsEnabled] value in table [Reporting].[_DataLoaderCustomSteps] for the step you want to enable/disable.